 Using a fork and small bowl, mix the egg until completely blended together.
-Brush the egg all over the top and sides of the dough.
+Use a brush to spread the egg all over the top and sides of the dough.

-Bake for 25 minutes, until the pumpkin bread bowl is golden brown.
+Baking the Bread Bowls.
+Bake the pumpkin bread bowl for 25 minutes, or until golden brown.

-To complete the look of a pumpkin, use parsley stalks or leafy celery tops as pumpkin stalks.
+Ready to Serve.
+Let the pumpkin cool.
+Take off the twine.
+To make it look more like a pumpkin, use parsley stalks or leafy celery tops as the pumpkin stalks.

-Here’s how to cut bread bowls easily and safely.
+Here’s how to cut pumpkin shaped bread bowls easily and safely.
 You’ll need a serrated knife with a sharp point.

 - Hold the tip facing down at a 45º angle and cut a circle around the widest part of the bread bowl.